Hitcents/unity3d-standards/coding.md

 }
 ```

-If you can make Unity generate files like this by default, I will give you a cookie.
+Note that summaries are *required* in the following cases:

+* On every single class definition
+* On public methods you expect to be called by other classes
+* On methods in base classes you expect to extend later on
+* On something that is potentially confusing

+Remember these are helpful for other developers returning to the code later on, which might even be you!
+If a game is successful expect to be making changes to it for a long time.

-*UPDATE* - a cookie has been earned!
-Take a look at the [files](https://github.com/Hitcents/unity3d-standards/tree/master/files) subfolder in this repo.
+Take a look at the [files](https://github.com/Hitcents/unity3d-standards/tree/master/files) subfolder in this repo to setup your default template for new scripts.

 #Empty methods